SoftwareAG/c8y-docs/content/release-10-12-0/announcements-10-12-0.md

 layout: bundle
 ---

-### Core platform
+### Other

+#### Implemented

-#### opcua-device-gateway downgrades from 10.12.0
+##### opcua-device-gateway downgrades from 10.12.0

-Due to security improvements, opcua-device-gateway downgrades from 10.12.0 to previous versions will not be directly supported.
-Downgrading to a previous version is still possible by following the downgrade instructions as described in the OPC UA protocol integration documentation for release 10.12.0.
+For security reasons, opcua-device-gateway downgrades from 10.12.0 to previous versions will not be directly supported.
+Downgrading to a previous version is still possible though by following the downgrade instructions as described in the OPC UA protocol integration documentation for release 10.12.0.